 Welcome to Analyzing Resource Utilization on Azure.
 My name is Matthew Quickenden, and I'm going to be guiding you through analyzing and diagnosing resource utilization and understanding consumption.
-I have over 20 years industry experience, and I've recently been working with cloud and hyper cloud technologies with specific focus on Azure and Azure Stack.
-If you have any questions, feel free to connect with me on LinkedIn, or send an email to email@example.com.
+I have over 20 years of industry experience, and I've recently been working with cloud and hybrid cloud technologies with a specific focus on Azure and Azure Stack.
+If you have any questions, feel free to connect with me on LinkedIn, or send an email to firstname.lastname@example.org.
 This course is intended for people who want to become certified Azure architects or who are simply tasked with managing and supporting resources in Azure.

 To get the most out of this course, you should have a general understanding of Microsoft Azure and how to deploy and manage resources.
-Being familiar with PowerShell is very useful, but not essential.
+Being familiar with PowerShell is very useful but not essential.
 We are going to explore adding diagnostic logging to resources, collecting that data to different output locations, and creating alerts based on it.
 In addition, we will look into costs associated with Azure consumption and how to generate reports and track Azure spend.
 By the end of this course, you should be able to set up diagnostic logging to various sources, create alerts based on these logs, and understand Azure cost consumption.
 Your feedback on this course is important, so please give it a rating when you're finished.
 Let's get started.

 About the Author